 Fiction and Film (ENGL 275): A study of the relationships between written and cinematic narrative focussing on adaptations of fiction to film and the different narrative techniques of each medium.

-Literatures of Migration (ENGL 280): This course explores the literatures of one or more diasporic communities in North America (for example, African, Asian, Caribbean, Middle Eastern, South Asian) and topics such as memory, generational difference, and cultural hybridity.
+Literatures of Migration (ENGL 280): This course explores the literatures and cultures of diasporic and immigrant communities in North America, such as African, Asian, Caribbean, Middle Eastern, and Latin American.
+Topics to be covered may include memory, race, hybridity, home, and belonging.

-Global Literatures (ENGL 291): An examination of literature from around the world that explores such themes as colonialism, migration, transnationalism, and the global.
+Global Literatures (ENGL 291): How has border-crossing shaped the field of English literary studies?
+In this course, students will discuss works of literature from around the world that explore such themes as colonialism, migration, transnationalism, and the global.